juanma-wp/wp-challenges/README.md

 ### 1. Category Posts Challenge

+> [!NOTE]
+> This challenge is part of the [WordPress Challenges](https://wpchallenges.beehiiv.com/) series by [Igor Benić](https://x.com/igorbenic).
+It was originally published as [WP Challenge #1: Block Development](https://wpchallenges.beehiiv.com/p/wp-challenge-1-block-development) in January 2024.
+This repository provides two different approaches to solving the challenge.

 **Description**: Create a block that fetches and displays posts from a specific category dynamically.

 **Requirements**: